taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win** by Gene Kim, Kevin Behr, George Spafford
 - **The Unicorn Project** by Gene Kim
 - Code Ahead: Volume 1 (2018) by Yegor Bugayenko
+- 201 Principles of Software Development by Alan M. Davis

 <h2><a name="agile_t" href="#agile_c">Team and Agile</a></h2>